 • Freezing baked cookies.
 You can totally freeze already-baked cinnamon cookies with awesome results.
 Store cookies in a freezer-safe container or baggie and freeze for up to 3 months.

 • Storing baked cookies.
-Baked cookies will keep in an airtight container or zip-top baggie at room temperature for about 1 week, but I can’t imagine them lasting that long!
+Baked cookies will keep in an airtight container or zip-top baggie at room temperature for about 1 week.

 Cinnamon Cookies